 O-Wool is dyed in the Germantown neighborhood of Philadelphia.
 The mill was built in 1885 and has served a wide variety of textile services, including spinning, dyeing, weaving and carpet making.
 It currently produces woven twill tapes and provides dyeing services.
 Germantown, like Kensington, had a booming textile manufacturing industry that is now almost completely gone.
 In Philadelphia, it is a rare and beautiful thing to see a textile mill that is still a textile mill.
 Despite some technological advances, when I walk in to this mill I am humbled by its history, and feel honored when I step in to the dye house and see O-Wool dripping over the pots.

 O-Wool is spun in the USA.
 One of our two mills is located outside of Boston.
 The mill was built in the mid-1700s and is one of the oldest operating spinning mills in the country.
-The gentlemen who run it have thick Boston accents and speak textile like it is their first language.
-They brim with technical information and are fascinating, but I try to keep my calls brief as they often have to shut down the machinery to speak with me.
-When our mill isn’t spinning O-Wool, they are spinning the red yarn that’s used to stitch up major league baseballs.
+The gentlemen who run it have charming Boston accents and speak textile like it is their first language.
+They brim with technical information and are fascinating, but I try to keep my calls brief as it seems like they have to shut down the machinery to speak with me.
+When our mill isn’t spinning O-Wool, they are spinning yarn that’s used to make part of the core of major league baseballs.

 The heart of O-Wool has always lied in certified organic fibers.
 I source merino wool from certified organic farms in South America or Australia (non-mulesed).
 I source cotton from certified organic farms in the USA.
 I source my alpaca from a cute little family farm about 45 minutes away!

 If you would like more technical information on O-Wool’s fiber sourcing, cleaning, spinning and dyeing processes, please download the FAQ!